Robert Bridgeman, 2nd Viscount Bridgeman: Later years

-Bridgeman was invested as a Companion of the Order of the Bath in the New Year's Honours 1944, and became honorary colonel of the 4th Battalion, King's Shropshire Light Infantry in 1949.
+Bridgeman was appointed a Companion of the Order of the Bath in the New Year's Honours 1944, and became honorary colonel of the 4th Battalion, King's Shropshire Light Infantry in 1949.
 Bridgeman served as treasurer of the Royal Salop Infirmary at Shrewsbury in 1946, and 1948 when the hospital was taken over by the National Health Service.
 Having been before already Deputy Lieutenant, he was appointed Lord Lieutenant of Shropshire in 1951.
 Representing the county also as Justice of the Peace, he held the Lord lieutenancy until 1970.
-He was awarded a Knight Commander of the Order of the British Empire in 1954, and was invested a Knight of the Most Venerable Order of the Hospital of Saint John of Jerusalem one year later.
+He was appointed a Knight Commander of the Order of the British Empire in 1954, and a Knight of the Most Venerable Order of the Hospital of Saint John of Jerusalem one year later.
 Bridgeman was president of the West Midland Territorial Army and Volunteer Reserve Association in 1968 and the next year.

 Family

 On 12 June 1930, he married Mary Kathleen Lane Fox, second daughter of George Lane-Fox, 1st Baron Bingley, and had by her three daughters.

 He was succeeded in the viscountcy by his nephew Robin Bridgeman, the son of his younger brother Geoffrey.
 Lady Bridgeman died in 1981.
 He died on 17 November 1982 aged eighty-six, and was buried in the churchyard at Hope near Minsterley, Shropshire.
 His youngest daughter, Mary Selina Bayliss, went on to serve as both High Sheriff of Berkshire and Lord Lieutenant of Berkshire.